School census and workforce census

 The school workforce census covers:

-• other support staff employed by your school
+• support staff employed by the school

 Teaching assistants include classroom-based support staff for learning and pupil support, such as: